williamlamjy/mTracker/docs/DeveloperGuide.md

 ### Mark an instrument as done feature

 The done instrument functionality mainly involves the `console`, `commands` and `model` components.
-Within the `console` component, the `InputParser` class implements the method `InputParser#getDoneInstrumentCommand()`, which processes the index of instrument and check if the instrument has been previously marked as done.
+Within the `console` component, the `InputParser` class implements the method `InputParser#getDoneInstrumentCommand(commandComponents, instruments)`, which processes the index of instrument and check if the instrument has been previously marked as done.

 The execution of marking the instrument as done is handled by the `DoneCommand`class.